Winter Sports Trivia Challenge

 Did you know

-The MLB has a salary cap, which limits the amount of money teams can spend on player salaries.
+The NBA has a salary cap, which limits the amount of money teams can spend on player salaries.